Previous Exhibitions

 Annabel Lapsys

 Exploring the essence of what lies beyond the archways, this collection of artworks brings memories to life through colour and texture, weaving together abstract forms and real-world imagery.
 In Annabel's recent work, she has focused on portraying her experiences from extensive travels in Europe.
 These may represent an architectural style or merely convey a memory.
-Annabel's signature abstract forms are now starting to converge with real-world imagery, which is her foray into bridging the gap between the imagined and the observed.
-Ultimately, Annabel wishes each work to instil a sense of calm and serenity in the beholder.

 Find Annabel via Instagram: annabel.lapsys.artist